marilin99/ITS_project_2021/README.md

 * W8: get OSM working through Python, establish path planning algorithms which are going to be used
 * W9: test path planning algorithms on the map

-W10-14: user interface (in more detail soon)
+W10-14: user interface (in more detail soon) - PyQT5

+For running the "app", the repo should be cloned, and main.py should be run, the data folder has OSM data about Tartu city.

 Useful links:
 * https://github.com/AtsushiSakai/PythonRobotics/tree/master/PathPlanning